-- If you are younger than age 50 and have a high risk for breast cancer, talk to your provider about medicines to reduce breast cancer risk by blocking or reducing estrogens in the body.
+- If you are over age 35, and have a high risk for breast cancer, talk to your provider about medicines to reduce breast cancer risk by blocking or reducing estrogens in the body.
 They include tamoxifen, raloxifene, and aromatase inhibitors.

 - If you are at high risk, talk with your provider about preventive surgery to remove breast tissue (mastectomy).
 It can reduce your risk by as much as 90%.

-- Consider surgery to remove your ovaries.
+- If you are at high risk, consider surgery to remove your ovaries.
 It will lower estrogen in the body and can reduce your risk for breast cancer by as much as 50%.

 Some areas are unknown or not yet proven.
-Studies are looking at things like smoking, diet, chemicals, and types of birth control pills.
+Studies are looking at things like smoking, diet, chemicals, and types of birth control pills as potential risk factors.
 Talk to your provider if you are interested in joining a clinical trial for breast cancer prevention.

 When to Call the Doctor